udacity/nd027-c3-data-lakes-with-spark/Debugging_And_Optimization/exercises/starter/README.md

 This folder contains the exercises for Lesson 4: Debugging and Optimization.

-1. Broadcast example
+1. Broadcast
-2. Optimize Skewness
+2. Optimize Skewness:  Repartition